cgwire/kitsu/docs/getting-started-production/README.md

 ![Create a production](../img/getting-started/create_production.png)

-Enter the name of your production, choose **TV Show** if you need more than one episode.
+Enter your production name, choose **TV Show** if you need more than one episode.
 Then validate by clicking on **Confirm**.

 ![Add a production](../img/getting-started/add_production.png)